oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 	- The configured GitLab provider
 	- The repository name
 	- The repository branch

-For the **Working Directory**, select the config folder.
+	- For the **Working Directory**, select the 'config' folder.
 3. In **Name**, give the stack a name or accept the default.
-4. In **Create in Compartment** dropdown, select the compartment to store the Stack.
+4. In **Create in Compartment** dropdown, select the compartment to store the stack.
 5. In **Terraform Version** dropdown, **make sure to select 0.13.x**.

 ![GitLab Stack](images/GitLabStack.PNG)